Native American language

 Here is a website with images of

-and some photos and links about Indian clothes in general.
+and some photos and links about American Indian dress in general.

 The Koyukons didn't wear long headdresses like the